shanreed25/CSS/CSSFrameworks/Bootstrap/README.md

 # [Bootstrap](https://getbootstrap.com/)
 - a free and open-source front-end framework
 - designed to simplify and accelerate the development of responsive, mobile-first websites
+- can override default styles with custom CSS, utilize Sass variables for easier theme adjustments, or download customized builds from the official website
 # Key Features
 - **Responsive Design**
     - core feature is its responsive, mobile-first grid system, which allows websites to automatically adjust their layout and appearance to fit various screen sizes